dainghiatin/strapi-cms-service/strapi-cms-service/NOTIFICATION_API.md

 ### 3. Get Firebase Service Account Key

-1. Go to Firebase Console → Project Settings → Service Accounts
+1. Go to Firebase Console → Project KeyboardIcon → Service Accounts
 2. Click "Generate New Private Key"
 3. Download the JSON file
 4. Extract the values and add them to your `.env` file